cometbft/cometbft/spec/mempool/gossip/flood.md

   if not(cache.contains(tx.ID)):
 R1:
     cache.add(tx.ID)
+    if valid(tx):
       pool.append(tx)
       if sender != nil:
         senders[tx.ID].add(sender.ID)
   else:
 R2:
-    if sender != nil:
+    if sender != nil and pool.contains(tx):
       senders[tx.ID].add(sender.ID)
 ```
-- When the message is sent from a user, and not from a peer, the message has no sender, then
+- Transactions are created by users who send them to one of the nodes in the network.
+Nodes receive
+transactions either from users or from peers.
+Transaction messages sent from users have no sender
-`sender` is `nil`.
+(`sender` is `nil`).
-- The node received the transaction either for the first time (tag `R1`) or it was received before
+- Nodes receive transactions either for the first time (tag `R1`) or transactions were received
-  (`R2`).
+  before, thus they are cached (tag `R2`).
+- Transactions are validated externally by the `valid(tx)` function.
+- A transaction that is in `pool`, must also be in `cache` (assuming an infinite cache), but not
+  necessarily the inverse.
+The reason a transaction is in `cache` but not in `pool` is either
+  because:
+  - the transaction was initially invalid and never got into `pool`,
+  - the transaction became invalid after it got in `pool` and thus got evicted while revalidating
+    it, or
+  - the transaction was committed to a block and got removed from `pool`.
+- Senders are only needed for disseminating (valid) transactions in the mempool.
+That is why we
+  register senders only for transactions that are in actually in the mempool.
-- All actions in the tags should be executed atomically.
+- All actions in the scope of a tag should be executed atomically.

 ### Dissemination